fsvreddit/auto-post-lock/README.md

 ## Update History

+v1.2.3: No user facing changes, updates to dependencies to fix security vulnerabilities and use latest Dev Platform libraries only.

 v1.2.2: Add function to lock old posts when comments are made on them

 v1.1: Posts are now locked as soon as possible after the lock time period has elapsed. v1 could have up to five minutes delay before locking.